 Waiters with narrow carts make their way through the crowded dining room, offering guests small plates of different dishes.
 For special orders directly from the kitchen, you must flag down a manager, who will proceed to take your order.

-The whole experience is exhilarating, between the unique tracking pad to list a table's orders, to the secret symbolism of an upside-down teapot lid, to tapping two fingers on the table to say thank you without speaking with your mouth full, the Chinese have really perfected their eating habits.
+The whole experience is exhilarating, from the unique tracking pad to list a table’s orders, to the secret symbolism of an upside-down teapot lid, to tapping two fingers on the table to say thank you without speaking with your mouth full, the Chinese have really perfected their eating habits.

 The loud dining room is full of families, individuals, and everything in between.
 We tried steamed Chinese broccoli with garlic, dumplings of many varieties, fried taro fritters, and other bite-sized treats.